gycheong/company_discourse/README.md

 ## Project Description
 This project utilizes Natural Language Processing (NLP) and ML techniques to construct predictive models capable of assessing and rating comments provided by consumers for a **target company**.
 In this project we used [Costco](https://www.costco.com/) as the target company.
 By employing these advanced analytical methods, we aim to enhance the accuracy and effectiveness of sentiment analysis in understanding and forecasting consumer behavior.

+## Motivation

+Online comments and reviews have grown increasingly vital in shaping consumer decisions, particularly in the aftermath of the COVID-19 pandemic.
+Numerous studies, including [[1]](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2022.865702/full), [[3]](https://link.springer.com/chapter/10.1007/978-981-19-5443-6_1), [[8]](https://ieeexplore.ieee.org/document/8970492), [[9]](https://www.sciencedirect.com/science/article/pii/S0747563210000907), [[10]](https://ieeexplore.ieee.org/document/8631160), and [[11]](https://www.sciencedirect.com/science/article/abs/pii/S1567422320300570), have underscored the significance of analyzing consumer sentiments within the realms of e-commerce and tourism.
+The importance of these sentiments has been highlighted, showing that understanding consumer feedback can provide valuable insights into market trends and customer preferences.
+In light of these findings, this project utilizes NLP and ML techniques to construct predictive models capable of assessing and rating comments provided by consumers.
+By employing these advanced analytical methods, we aim to enhance the correctness and effectiveness of sentiment analysis in understanding and forecasting consumer behavior.

 ## Project Structure
 - `notebooks/`: Jupyter notebooks for exploratory data analysis, preprocessing, vectorization, model training, and evaluation